caspiankeyes/AISecForge-arXiv-Publication/README.md

 ### 4.5 Ecosystem Development Strategy

 Building an enduring security framework requires more than technical excellence—it necessitates a thriving ecosystem of practitioners, researchers, and organizations collectively advancing the state of AI security.
-LLMSecForge's ecosystem development strategy focuses on creating a self-sustaining community with increasing returns to participation.
+AISecForge's ecosystem development strategy focuses on creating a self-sustaining community with increasing returns to participation.

 #### 4.5.1 Community Structure

-The LLMSecForge ecosystem is structured around four interconnected communities:
+The AISecForge ecosystem is structured around four interconnected communities:

 **1. Research Community**
 - Academic research partnerships